Medical expert of the article

 ICD-10 code

-Aphthous stomatitis ICD 10 refers to a large group of stomatitis, which differ in the degree of effect on the mucous membrane.
+Aphthous stomatitis ICD 10 refers to a large group of stomatitis, which differ in the degree of impact on the mucous membrane.
 According to the International Classification, stomatitis and similar lesions are classified as diseases of the oral cavity, salivary gland and jaw.
 Each nosology has its own special code.
 For example, stomatitis is coded as K12.

 Causes of aphthous stomatitis

-Pathogen of aphthous stomatitis
+The causative agent of aphthous stomatitis

-For the development of this disease, the causative agent of aphthous stomatitis penetrates through the damaged mucous membrane of the oral cavity, the defect of which can be formed due to careless cleaning of the teeth or during chewing.
-Against the background of weakened immunity, the infection begins a rapid multiplication.
+To develop this disease, the pathogen of aphthous stomatitis penetrates through the damaged mucous membrane of the oral cavity, the defect of which can form as a result of careless brushing of teeth or during chewing.
+Against the background of weakened immunity, the infection begins to multiply rapidly.

 Symptoms of aphthous stomatitis

-Aphthous stomatitis in the tongue
+Aphthous stomatitis on the tongue

 Aphthous stomatitis in children